raft-tech/raft-tech.github.io/_posts/2020-05-20-writing-plain-english-content.md

 Absolutely necessary, advance planning, added bonus, blend together, completely eliminate, whether or not

 * **Words/phrases that convey no meaning**
-Absolutely ( @_L88eO1tSeKJN3sFG95h9g The word "Absolutely" is mentioned in the line above as well -- can we pick a different word here or above? ), completely, entirely, basically, actually, in order to, as a matter of fact
+Absolutely (The word "Absolutely" is mentioned in the line above as well -- can we pick a different word here or above?), completely, entirely, basically, actually, in order to, as a matter of fact

 ## 5. Avoid Difficult Words